george-githinji/bioruby-cd-hit-report/README.md

       #information for each cluster
       report.each_cluster do |c|
+        puts c.name #print the cluster name
-        puts "#{c.name} - #{c.members}" #print cluster name/id with respective sequences in the cluster
+        puts c.members #print respective sequence names in the cluster puts c.cluster_id #print the cluster id/name
         puts c.size #print the total number of entries in the cluster end

-      #print the representative sequence for each cluster
+      #print the name of representative sequence for each cluster
       report.each_cluster do |c|
          puts c.rep_seq
       end